 I decided to republish a post that I first placed on my Genealogy Traces blog back in April.
 I wanted it to appear on my Graveyard Rabbit.
 Hope you enjoy it.

 My uncle was a diligent record-keeper and he was very eager for me to help him locate the burial place of his great-grandfather.
-He knew he was in Texas and had the names of a few places where he thought he might have lived at the end of his life, so we started "digging" a little deeper looking for that elusive clue.
+He knew he was in and had the names of a few places where he thought he might have lived at the end of his life, so we started "digging" a little deeper looking for that elusive clue.

-About ten years ago I started searching for a way to safely store the genealogy information that he and others in my family had been collecting over the years.
-I not only needed a way to store it but a way to quickly calculate relationships and print family group pages and reports.
+About ten years ago I started searching for a way to safely store the genealogy information that he and others in my had been collecting over the years.
+I not only needed a way to store it but a way to quickly calculate and print group pages and reports.
 I decided to invest in Family Tree Maker.
 I say invest because since then I have purchased one update after another.
-But I feel it was money well spent.
+But I feel it was well spent.
 Since my first introduction to the Family Tree Maker format my list of names has doubled, tripled, even quadrupled.

 My uncle had names and dates as far back as 1817 and he knew that his great-grandfather Stone was born in Missouri.
 He also had all of his great-grandfather's brothers and sisters' names and years of birth.
 So we had a great starting point.
-I cannot say enough about the Internet and how it has helped me in my genealogy research over the years.
-I was thrilled when I found this familyonline at the USGenWeb Project in Galena, Stone County, Missouri.
+I cannot say enough about the and how it has helped me in my genealogy research over the years.
+I was thrilled when I found this at the USGenWeb Project in Galena, Stone County, Missouri.
 Stone County was named for Great-grandfather Stone's father, William Tilford Stone.

 An excerpt from "History of Stone County Missouri" published by Stone County Historical Society 1989, pages 645-647:

 The William T. Stone Family